 We target our wholesale prices to be be able to cover our costs of production, operation and incremental expansion.

-In short - as low margins as we can go, so that we sell as cheaply as possible to our retail and food service partners.
+In short - as low margins as we can go, so that we sell as affordably as possible to our retail and food service partners.
+That's why our chocolates end up being a lot cheaper than most vegan options.

 No ad budget?